RebornBeat/Hearth/README.md

 - **Checkpoint + replay engineering** — save points, revalidate from them.
 - **Factorial experiment design** — factors, levels, interactions, ablation; the statistics the control-factor space imports.
+- **Graph traversal (BFS/DFS and friends)** — the strategy toolbox; in Hearth the algorithms are pluggable strategies rather than a fixed implementation.
+- **Meta-analysis** — eligibility criteria and population-level aggregation over studies; the discipline the aggregation layer imports.

 What did not appear as one named object: enforcement-over-artifacts as the *identity* of a harness, no-unbound-contracts by construction (structural, in the data model),